radiantlogic-v8/documentation-new/documentation/connector-properties-guide/kafka-producer.md

 1. Click OK to acknowledge the alert that your virtual tree has been created.

-If you are configuring Global Sync to act as both a consumer and producer with Kafka, you need a separate mounted view with the appropriate schema.
+If you are configuring Radiant Logic Synchronization to act as both a consumer and producer with Kafka, you need a separate mounted view with the appropriate schema.

-## Configuring Global Sync as a Kafka Producer
+## Configuring Synchronization as a Kafka Producer

-Global Sync uses the settings you configured for your kafkaproducer data source to call the correct changeConvertor, connect to your Kafka endpoint, and publish to the specified topic.
+Synchronization uses the settings you configured for your kafkaproducer data source to call the correct changeConvertor, connect to your Kafka endpoint, and publish to the specified topic.

-1. In the Main Control Panel, navigate to the Global Sync tab.
+1. In the Main Control Panel, navigate to the Synchronization tab.

 1. Click ![new topology](media/new-topology.jpg).